Meaghan Mikkelson: Personal life

 In June 2011, Mikkelson married minor league goaltender Scott Reid.
 The couple met in 2007 when they worked together at a hockey school in Edmonton.
 Their son was born in September 2015 in Calgary, and their daughter was born four years later.

 She participated in various festivities commemorating the 2012 NHL All-Star Game in Ottawa, Ontario.
 Said festivities included attendance at Rideau Hall for the NHL Hockey is for Everyone event, interviews at the Sirius XM Stage (along with a fan question and answer period) at the Scotiabank NHL Fan Fair.
 In addition, she participated in the Energizer Night Skate at the Ottawa Rink of Dreams (relocated from the Rideau Canal), and attended the Molson Canadian NHL All-Star Skills Competition on Saturday, January 28.

 In June 2014, Mikkelson and her teammate Natalie Spooner appeared as contestants in the second season of The Amazing Race Canada.
 They finished the race in 2nd place.
 At the end of the show, after arriving in first place for seven times in a total of eleven legs, the golden girls got the official second place of the competition, losing to the best buddies, Mickey and Pete.
 She and Spooner were voted the fan favourite team of the season.

 Her father, Bill Mikkelson, played four seasons in the NHL in the early 1970s with the Los Angeles Kings, the New York Islanders and the Washington Capitals.
-Her brother, Brendan, was a Memorial Cup champion with the WHL's Vancouver Giants, a second round pick, 31st overall, in the 2005 NHL Entry Draft, played five seasons in the NHL and now plays for the Cardiff Devils in the Elite Ice Hockey League (EIHL).
-Her great uncle, Jimmy McFadden, won the Calder Memorial Trophy in 1948, and the Stanley Cup in 1950.
+Her brother, Brendan, was a Memorial Cup champion with the WHL's Vancouver Giants, a second round pick, 31st overall, in the 2005 NHL entry draft, played five seasons in the NHL and now plays for the Cardiff Devils in the Elite Ice Hockey League (EIHL).
+Her great uncle, Jim McFadden, won the Calder Memorial Trophy in 1948, and the Stanley Cup in 1950.